Emīls Dārziņš: Biography

-In November 1903, Dārziņš married Marija Deidere, yet the marriage was not a happy one, partially due to endless material difficulties, also due to the composer's growing addiction to alcohol.
-The latter was apparently exacerbated by the especially hostile attitude that other Latvian musicians apparently displayed towards him.
-In 1906 their son Volfgangs was born.
+In November 1903, Dārziņš married Marija Deidere, but the marriage was not a happy one, partially due to endless material difficulties, but also due to the composer's growing addiction to alcohol.
+The latter was apparently exacerbated by the especially hostile attitude that other Latvian musicians seemed to display towards him.
+In 1906 their son Volfgangs was born; their daughter Tatiana was born in 1908.

+The Melanholiskais valsis was composed in 1904 and was premiered in late 1905 at Jurmala.

 In the beginning of 1908, two orchestral pieces by Dārziņš were performed in Riga, yet these met with fierce negative criticism from other Latvian composers.
 P. Jurjāns called him "a dilettante and a boasting critic" and even accused him of plagiarism.
 Dārziņš objected and asked for an independent opinion of an authoritative professor Alexander Glazunov, who found the criticisms unfounded.
 Yet Jurjāns had obtained a letter from Sibelius which apparently supported his biting criticism.
 Having received this strong moral blow, Dārziņš decided to destroy all his orchestral works.
-The well known "Melanholiskais valsis (Melancholy waltz)" was restored after his death.
+The Melanholiskais valsis (Melancholy waltz) was restored after his death.

-At the end of the same year, Dārziņš started work on opera "Rožainās dienas", which, however, was left unfinished.
-The composer died on August 31, 1910, in an accident the causes of which are still the subject of controversy.
-It is believed that he committed suicide by falling under a train.
+At the end of the same year, Dārziņš started work on opera Rožainās dienas, which, however, was left unfinished.
+The composer died on August 31, 1910, in an accident the causes of which are still the subject of controversy; it is believed that he committed suicide by falling under a train.

+During his lifetime, he created four symphonies, 17 choral songs and 19 solo songs; he had also started to work on an opera.